Wow! The new 26’ Road Chief has endless hot water!

 Wait, what does that mean?

-It means your hot showers are as endless as whatever source of water you have access to, be it a hookup at a site or the trailer’s own water tank.
+It means your hot showers are as endless as whatever source of water you have access to, be it a hookup at a site or the travel trailer’s own water tank.

 Our nifty new system uses Swedish technology to heat up water in the Road Chief.
 It’s composed of two parts: the supplemental heat exchanger and a boiler.